 Cunningham and his crew’s labour was often in vain, as storms frequently undid portions of their work.
 Part of the devastation caused by Typhoon Freda in 1962 for example, was that several hundred feet of newly built seawall was washed away.

 Even into his retirement, legend has it that Cunningham would meander down to the seawall to make sure the crew was doing the job right.
 On one occasion he came in his pajamas during a bout of pneumonia.

 Jimmy Cunningham didn’t live long enough to see his pride and joy completed.
 He died in 1963.
 He’s memorialized with a plaque near Siwash Rock and his ashes are embedded nearby in an unmarked spot in the seawall.

-You can hear many more strange tales from the park on our Secrets of Stanley Park walking tour, every Wednesday, Friday, and Saturday afternoons from April to November.
+You can hear many more strange tales from the park on The Dark Secrets of Stanley Park Tour, every Wednesday, Friday, and Saturday afternoons from April to November.